abbiekressner/abbiekressner.github.io/kressner-cv.md

 * Thomas Bentsen, Stefan J. Mauger, Abigail Anne Kressner, Tobias May, and Torsten Dau.
 The impact of noise power estimation on speech intelligibility in cochlear-implant speech coding strategies, JASA, in review.

 * Abigail Anne Kressner, Tobias May, and Torsten Dau.
-The effect of noise reduction gain errors on simulated cochlear implant speech intelligibility, Trends in Hearing, in review.
+The effect of noise reduction gain errors on simulated cochlear implant speech intelligibility, Trends in Hearing, accepted.

 * Abigail Anne Kressner, Adam Westermann, and Jörg Matthias Buchholz.
 The impact of reverberation on speech intelligibility in cochlear implant recipients, Journal of the Acoustical Society of America, 144(2):1113-1122, August 2018. [[paper](https://doi.org/10.1121/1.5051640)]

 * Thomas Bentsen, Tobias May, Abigail Anne Kressner, and Torsten Dau.
-The benefit of combining a deep neural network architecture with ideal ratio mask estimation in computational speech segregation to improve speech intelligibility, PLOS ONE, 13(5):e0196924. [[paper](https://doi.org/10.1371/journal.pone.0196924)]
+The benefit of combining a deep neural network architecture with ideal ratio mask estimation in computational speech segregation to improve speech intelligibility, PLOS ONE, 13(5):e0196924, May 2018. [[paper](https://doi.org/10.1371/journal.pone.0196924)]

 * Thomas Bentsen, Abigail Anne Kressner, Torsten Dau, and Tobias May.
 The impact of exploiting spectro-temporal context in computational speech segregation.
 Journal of the Acoustical Society of America, 143(1):248-259, January 2018. [[paper](https://doi.org/10.1121/1.5020273)]